 Students enrolled in MA103, Accelerated Introductory Algebra, who have Accuplacer score placement in AE109, must take this support course.
 This course will primarily provide further study into solving problems with basic mathematical skills, fractions, decimals, and percentages.
-Course will begin the second week of the semester and meet twice weekly for a total of 15 sessions.
 Co-requisite: MA103, and ED105 is required if the student has completed less than 15 college credits or has a cumulative GPA less than 2.0.